buley/personal/src/content/integration.md

 - What calculated risks will push me beyond current limits?

 **Strategic Implementation**
-Growth is not accidental—it is intentional.
+Growth is not accidental--it is intentional.
 Actively seek and design challenges to ensure continuous evolution.

 ## 3. Setback Protocol